 Symptoms Of Low Or No Engine Compression

-- The engine will start but run with a misfire/rough idle problem.
+- The engine starts but runs with a misfire or a rough idle condition.

 - Bad gas mileage.

 - A heavier exhaust smell coming out of its tailpipe.